 Technical knowledge of the mobile telecom systems is crucial.

-Attending the Apis’ half-day “LTE/4G” and “IMS Architecture” courses, or having the equivalent knowledge will allow the participants to benefit fully from the course.
+Attending the Apis 2-day “VoLTE – Voice over LTE” and half-day “IMS Architecture” courses, or having the equivalent knowledge, will allow the participants to benefit fully from the course.

 - Requirements on VoLTE-compatible UEs